 Learning signs can take time for young babies, often weeks or even months.
 Don’t get frustrated with your baby, but be calm and patient and it will come.

-If you see your baby attempt a sign or even attempt to make one, reward them.
-Depending on their age, it could be a small treat, puff cereal, toy, kiss, or a “hooray” shout.
+If you see your baby attempt a sign or even attempt to make one, reward with a kiss, or a “hooray” – and of course, by following through with what they are trying to communicate.
+If they are signing for more milk, offer them milk.
+If they are signing “all done” with food, clean them up and move on to the next activity.
 Let them know you acknowledge their follow-through and that they are doing a great job.

 Look for approximations